 I. DEFINITIONS.

 DEFINITIONS.
 Any capitalized term or word used herein but not defined shall have the meaning given to such term in the Borrower’s Security Instrument or Program Obligations incorporated by reference herein.
-Definitions are located in Exhibit D in this Agreement.
-The terms found in Exhibit D, when used in this Agreement (including when used in the above recitals), shall have the meaning given such term in Exhibit D, whether capitalized or not and whether singular or plural, unless, in the context, an incongruity results.
+Definitions are located in Section 49 of this Agreement.
+The terms found in Section 49, when used in this Agreement (including when used in the above recitals), shall have the meaning given such term in Section 49, whether capitalized or not and whether singular or plural, unless, in the context, an incongruity results.

 II.
 CONSTRUCTION.

 CONSTRUCTION FUNDS.
-In the event the Borrower is holding the construction funds, then the Borrower shall keep construction funds of the Project, if any, separate and apart from operating funds of the Project, including without limitation any funds necessary to operate the Hospital. .
+In the event the Borrower is holding the construction funds, then the Borrower shall keep construction funds of the Project, if any, separate and apart from operating funds of the Project, including without limitation any funds necessary to operate the Hospital.

 UNPAID OBLIGATIONS.
 Borrower certifies that upon final endorsement of the Note by HUD, Borrower shall have no unpaid obligations in connection with the purchase of the Mortgaged Property, the construction of the Project, or with respect to the Borrower’s Security Instrument except such unpaid obligations as have the written approval of HUD as to terms, form and amount.